mitranim/wordplay/readme.md

 payground (pay to play)

-noledge (higher education: you forget everything and don't get an edge in life)
+noledge (higher education: you forget everything and don't get a stepping stone in life)

 surpassion (the drive to prevail)